Extended-range percolation in complex networks: Extended-range percolation model

-Here we propose a general model of extended-range percolation on complex networks, aiming to provide a mathematical basis for information transmission involving path interruptions.
 In an arbitrary network, let each node be active independently with probability $\phi$, be inactive otherwise.
-Each active node $i$ is able to transmit information \emph{directly} up to a topological distance $d_i$, that is, to all active nodes at most $d_i$ steps away from node $i$ in the network.
+Each active node $i$ is able to transmit information \emph{directly} up to a topological distance $R$, that is, to all active nodes at most $R$ steps away from node $i$ in the network.
 By direct transmission we mean transmission without the help of any other active nodes potentially acting as repeaters.
-We define the \emph{extended-range out-component} of node $i$ as the set of active nodes to which node $i$ is able to transmit information, either directly or indirectly, via relays of intermediate active nodes.
-Fig.~\ref{fig:schematic}(a) shows an example of a small network with the extended-range out-component of node $i$ shaded orange.
-Note that node $i$ is only able to directly transmit information to one active node, while two further active nodes are reached indirectly.
-The \emph{extended-range in-component} of node $i$ is the set of all active nodes that are able to transmit information to node $i$, either directly or indirectly [see Fig. \ref{fig:schematic}(b), shaded blue].
-In what follows we consider the case of uniform ranges where $d_i = d$ for all $i$.
-In this case the extended-range out- and in-components of any node coincide, and therefore the problem reduces to undirected extended-range percolation.
-The definition of an \emph{extended-range connected component} can now be given as follows.
-Two nodes belong to the same extended-range connected component if there is at least one walk between them in which there are at most $d-1$ consecutive inactive nodes.
+We define the \emph{extended-range connected component} of node $i$ as the set of active nodes that node $i$ is able to transmit information to or receive information from, either directly or indirectly, via relays of intermediate active nodes.
+(Note that $R=1$ corresponds to standard nearest neighbour percolation.)
+Fig.~\ref{fig:schematic1}(a) shows an example of a small network with two extended-range connected components, where active nodes have a range $R=2$.
+A perhaps more instructive definition may be given as follows.
+Two nodes belong to the same extended-range connected component if there is at least one walk between them in which there are at most $R-1$ consecutive inactive nodes.
 Note that we must use ''walks" instead of ''paths'' in the definition.
 This is because two nodes may be indirectly connected via a third intermediate node which is not on the path between them.
-As an example, see Fig. \ref{fig:schematic}(g) where two black nodes are shown on a chain, at a distance of four steps from each other, therefore not being directly connected for $d=3$.
+As an example, see Fig. \ref{fig:schematic1}(f) where two active black nodes are shown on a chain, at a distance of four steps from each other, therefore not being directly connected for range parameter $R=3$.
 An additional off-path active (bridge) node, however, marked in green, is able to indirectly connect the two nodes, so that they belong to the same extended-range connected component.
-In contrast [Fig.~\ref{fig:schematic}(e),(f)] off-path bridges do not allow indirect connections for $d<3$.
-This feature introduces a complex combinatorial problem for high values of $d$, as we detail below.
-Extended-range percolation has been studied, mostly numerically, on lattices \cite{Malarz2015, Xun2021}, but, surprisingly, has not received any attention within the field of complex networks.
-An understanding of extended-range percolation on architectures that may realistically represent many modern information networks is lacking.
+In contrast [Fig.~\ref{fig:schematic1}(d),(e)] off-path bridges do not allow indirect connections for $R<3$.
+This feature introduces a complex combinatorial problem for high values of $R$, as we detail below.
 Here we derive the exact solution of extended-range percolation on infinite random uncorrelated networks of arbitrary degree distribution.
-We start with $d=2$, where off-path bridges do not play any role, we then tackle the additional complexity due to off-path bridges for $d=3$ and $4$, then we further generalize to any $d$.
+We start with $R=2$, where off-path bridges do not play any role, we then tackle the additional complexity due to off-path bridges for $R=3$ and $4$, then we further generalize to any $R$.
 We also present an efficient message-passing formulation of the theory that works well in finite real-world networks.